speedybits/PokerTetris/CARDTRIS.md

   - 5 cards in a horizontal row
   - 5 cards in a vertical column
 - When a poker hand is formed:
-  - Game pauses for 3 seconds
+  - Game pauses until the animation finishes and the remaining cards have settled
   - Matching cards pulse with a golden glow
   - Notification appears showing hand type and points earned
   - Multiple hands show total points earned